trieschlab/PymoNNto/README.md

 #returns a list of all behaviours tagged with "Easy_neuron_collect_input" from all neuron groups
 Easy_Network['Easy_neuron_collect_input']

-#returns a list of all behaviours tagged with "my_recorder" from Easy_Neurons
+#returns a list of all behaviours tagged with "my_recorder" in the object Easy_Neurons
 Easy_Neurons['my_recorder']

 #returns one output recording and casts it to numpy array. (equivalent to np.array(Easy_Network.NeuronGroups[0].behaviour[100].variables['n.output']))